c3aidti/HouseCoverageExample/README.md

 # SimpleBulb

-The c3training version contains the simplest version of SmartBulb for data integration.
+The SimpleBulb package contains the simplest version of SmartBulb for data integration.
+The package originally created and copyrighted from c3.ai.

-The c3training_v1 version contains 2 csvs and a js method.